wayke-se/components-react/README.md

 | googleMapsApiKey  | String | false    |

-Google maps will be used if a googleMapsApiKey is provided, else the map will open in another tab (google maps)
+Google maps will be used if a `googleMapsApiKey` is provided, else the map will open in another tab (google maps)

-## WaykeSearch
+### WaykeSearch
 | Property           | Type              | Default                  | Values                                                                                                                                         |
 |--------------------|-------------------|--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|
 | filterList         | String[]          | undefined (all included) | manufacturer, modelSeries, fuelType, gearboxType, branch, color, environmentClass, properties.segment, drivingWheel, price, mileage, modelYear |
 | initialQueryParams | URLSearchParams   | undefined                | query, manufacturer, modelSeries, fuelType, gearboxType, branch, color, environmentClass, properties.segment, drivingWheel, price.min, price.max, mileage.min, mileage.max, modelYear.min, modelYear.max |

+#### Note
-By default all filters will be visible, but you can provide a list with the following types:
+By default all filters will be visible.
+If a `filterList` is provided, the order will have effect.

-manufacturer, modelSeries, fuelType, gearboxType, branch, color, environmentClass, properties.segment, drivingWheel, price, mileage, modelYear

-order have effect

 example:
 ```javascript